aws/karpenter-provider-aws/website/content/en/preview/tasks/metrics.md

   Inspect Karpenter Metrics
 ---
 <!-- this document is generated from hack/docs/metrics_gen_docs.go -->
-Karpenter writes several metrics to Prometheus to allow monitoring cluster provisioning status
+Karpenter makes several metrics available in Prometheus format to allow monitoring cluster provisioning status.
+These metrics are available on the metrics port at `/metrics` configurable via the `METRICS_PORT` environment variable documented [here](../configuration)
 ## Provisioner Metrics

 ### `karpenter_provisioner_limit`